Roewan Crowe: Writing

 Crowe is the author of the book Quivering Land as well as scholarly articles and several chapbooks.

 Quivering Land

 Quivering Land is a queer Western, engaging with poetics and politics to reckon with the legacies of violence and colonization in the West.
 Reviews of Quivering Land include: Herizons: Women's News and Feminist Views, and Canadian Women in Literary Arts, an inclusive national literary organization.

-Selected Scholarly Articles
+Selected scholarly articles

 Roewan Crowe is particularly interested in exploring, and writing about, artistic practitioner knowledges and artistic processes.
 In 2014, with collaborator Michelle Meagher, she published the article, "Letting Something Else Happen: A Collaborative Encounter with the Work of Sharon Rosenberg."